ocaml-multicore/lwt_eio/README.md

 then it will appear to work in simple cases, but it will act as a blocking read from Lwt's point of view.
 It's similar to trying to turn a blocking call like `Stdlib.input_line` into an asynchronous one using `Lwt.return`.
 It doesn't actually make it concurrent.
+Using `Lwt_eio.with_event_loop ~debug:true` will detect these problems, by blocking effects when in Lwt mode.

 We can now test it using an Eio flow: